ortolanph/shellquizz/README.md

 **3. Instructions**

-To start the fun, first you have to start the main script from a shell as shown below:
+To start the fun, first you have to install the package in your Ubuntu-like Linux system and search for `shellquizz` menu item.

-`./shellquizz.sh`
+If you are an advanced linux user, you can start it running from a Terminal window and type:

+`/usr/bin/shellquizz`

-Sometimes you can have the following error:
+The file already have the executable bit, just to prevent from the following error:

 `bash: ./shellquizz.sh: Permission denied`

-There are two ways to allow the execution of the script

-   1. by typing: `chmod +x shellquizz.sh` on a Terminal window
-   2. by clicking on the option **Allow executing the file as a program** checkbox on the **Permissions** tab of the properties of the file.

-**It will not harm your computer anyway.
-It will just alter the script file to be treated as a program.
-After doing this is just execute as shown above.**

 **4. Known Bugs**